jCard and vCard

 ]

-email Property - type Parameter
+Property - type

-Like the adr property, the email property may also have a type parameter than can be either “work” or “home”.
+parameter than can be either “work” or “home”.

 [